 Sky Bar, 122 W. Magnolia Avenue – Primarily a college bar and noted to be one of the “go to” places to visit on game day in Auburn.
 This large venue is also known for their karaoke and live music.
 Imagine, drunk college girls singing a few keys off to Bon Jovi and Donna Summer.
 Drink prices are more than reasonable so expect a large crowd and expect to have a variety of drinks spilled on you before the evening ends.

-Grub’s Bar & Grille, 220 N West Avenue – Located in the heart of the town’s entertainment district, Grub’s has been serving burgers to the Razorback faithful for over 10 years.
+Grub’s Bar & Grille, 220 N West Avenue – Located in the heart of the town’s entertainment district, Grub’s has been serving burgers to the Razorback faithful for over ten years.
 Lot’s of TVs and okay for the kids too.
 We were unable to verify if a hogs-head helmet was a requirement for entrance but I’m sure you’ll see plenty anyway.

-The Social Restaurant & Bar, 1728 West University Avenue – Known as Gainesville’s premier, upscale sports restaurant, this place has a huge selection of craft beers on tap and well as a full menu.
+The Social Restaurant & Bar, 1728 West University Avenue – Known as Gainesville’s premier, upscale sports restaurant, this place has a large selection of craft beers on tap and well as a full menu.
 There are over 60 flat screen TVs for Gator fans of all legal ages to chop themselves silly.
-The rooftop bar is cool and the south terrace overlooks the Florida campus and Ben Hill Griffin Stadium.
+The rooftop bar is cool, and the south terrace overlooks the Florida campus and Ben Hill Griffin Stadium.
 As with most college sports bars, there’s plenty of corn hole games to occupy the masses.

 If you’re looking for a traditional sports bar, check out Bar South at 104 E Washington Street.
 No shortage of TVs here, pool tables, darts and lots of beer.